alexmanrique/jekyll-now/_posts/2017-12-02-tips-to-understand-code.md

 2 - Execute the application from an entry point
 ----------------------------------------------------
 The next thing to do is to execute the application from its entry point.
 Find some main() or some front end that let’s you execute the program and interact with it.
 It’s important to ensure that the application that you are testing is not changing something or interacting with some service in production.
 Developers that have developed the application should have guaranteed that you don’t change nothing accidentally having the keys or passwords from production environment in the application.
-At least if the application points to production it must not modify anything and and ensure that is in read-only mode.
+At least if the application points to production it must not modify anything and ensure that is in read-only mode.
 With the execution of the application you can see the results of an execution and become familiar with the functionalities.
 This way you can see the standard output, the logs or the results in a front end page.

 3 - Debug the code of the application